dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

     ```
 10. Update the `.github/workflows/TerraformAzure.yml` with your env.

-12. Enable `Read and write permission` in General setting Action in Repo

-13. Commit `init` and push all the changes to the repository.
+11. Commit `init` and push all the changes to the repository.

-14. GitHub Actions will automatically trigger the pipeline to deploy the infrastructure in Azure.
+12. GitHub Actions will automatically trigger the pipeline to deploy the infrastructure in GCP.

-15. Wait for the pipeline to complete successfully to ensure the infrastructure is created successfully.
+13. Wait for the pipeline to complete successfully to ensure the infrastructure is created successfully.

 ## Usage